l3miage-cabrolc/VisitorDuMatin/README.md

 (other files not supported)
 # To import a file to the drawing interface #
 Click on ***import*** button -> choose file (json or xml extention)
+# Cancel #
+Click on z to cancel last drawing